 The environment in which the individual is being screened can affect the skin temperatures.
-The temperatures measured by TAURI can be influenced when the individual being screened in sweating.
-Sweating threshold can vary according to a person’s fitness level, environment of residence, length of adaption and the relative humidity.
+The temperatures measured by TAURI can be influenced when the screening subject is sweating.
+Sweating thresholds can vary according to a person’s fitness level, environment of residence, length of adaption and the relative humidity.
 When humidity is controlled, these effects are minimized.
 To produce consistent and reliable results of the temperature screening process, it is imperative that TAURI be situated in a stable room temperature with a relative humidity range from 10% to 50% These conditions can best be achieved by creating a local, controlled environment.

 Glory Star will continuously update this user guide.